devtron-labs/devtron/docs/user-guide/global-configurations/external-links.md

 # External Links

 External Links allow you to connect to the third-party applications within your Devtron dashboard for seamlessly monitoring/debugging/logging/analyzing your applications.
-You can select from the pre-defined thrid-party applications such as Grafana to link to your application for quick access.
+You can select from the pre-defined thrid-party applications such as `Grafana` to link to your application for quick access.

 Configured external links will be available on the `App details` page.

-You can also integrate `Document` or `Folder` using **External Links** UI.
+You can also integrate `Document` or `Folder` using **External Links**.

-Some of the third-party tools which are pre-defined on `Devtron` Dashboard are:
+Some of the third-party applications which are pre-defined on `Devtron` Dashboard are:
 * Grafana
 * Kibana
 * Newrelic